The Enneagram has nine different personality types. Read this short introduction to the nine enneagram types to understand each one!

 The enneagram 7 is also in the Fear Triad, but the 7 ignores their fear.
-Specifically, the 7 fears feeling negative emotions.
-The enthusiast will start to over-compensate by chasing fun in unhealthy ways when they feel that they might get pulled down into negativity.
+Specifically, the 7 fears of feeling negative emotions.
+The enthusiasts will start to over-compensate by chasing fun in unhealthy ways when they feel that they might get pulled down into negativity.
 This can show up as talkative-ness, cracking jokes at the wrong time, avoiding responsibilities, and over-indulgence.

 At your best, you embrace silence, rationality, and balance.
 An enneagram 7 in growth learns to enjoy being alone and in their mind.
-They can moderate how much they speak and consume, they moderate their emotions, their reactions, they moderate their social time and alone time
+They can moderate how much they speak and consume, moderate their emotions, their reactions, moderate their social time and alone time

 The Enneagram 8

 The enneagram 8 is The Challenger.
 Similar in appearance to an enneagram 6 but a very different core desire.
-The enneagram 8 wants challenge and intensity.
+The Enneagram 8 wants challenge and intensity.
 In childhood, they were taught to believe vulnerability is weakness and aggression is valued.

 Common traits of an 8…